Avery2/staticFormEmails/README.md

 https://docs.google.com/forms/d/14lh6MIQOy9j3jWzEl7BysxEe4p9OoU9WN3tytbQjj1I/viewform?entry.810989529=garbageFirstName&entry.463380756=garbageLastName
 ```

+## Step 4

-## step 4 - use the entry fields from the pre-filled link for your form name/ids, and set the action to direct to your google form.
+Use the entry fields from the pre-filled link for your form name/ids, and set the action to direct to your google form.
 Also add some hidden_iframes, this is used to block the redirect.
-Don't forget change the final link from viewform? to formResponse?
+Don't forget change the final link from `viewform?` to `formResponse?`.

 ```html
 <form name="gform" id="gform" enctype="text/plain" action="https://docs.google.com/forms/d/14lh6MIQOy9j3jWzEl7BysxEe4p9OoU9WN3tytbQjj1I/formResponse?" target="hidden_iframe" onsubmit="submitted=true;">